Nancy Navarro

 Nancy Navarro (born August 15, 1965) is a Venezuelan-American politician and the first Latina county council member in Montgomery County, Maryland.
 She served on the county council from 2009 to 2022, representing District 4, the largest and most diverse district in the county.

 Navarro was appointed to the President’s Commission on Educational Excellence for Hispanics by President Barack Obama in 2011.

 Navarro received international attention in March 2021 when two technicians were heard laughing at her accent during a virtual council meeting while she was speaking about inequitable distribution of the COVID-19 vaccination.

 Early life and education

 Navarro was born in Caracas, Venezuela.
 She graduated from University of Missouri-Columbia with a Bachelor's of Science in Psychology.

 Career

-Before running for public office, Navarro was an educator in the Montgomery County Public School System.
+Before running for public office, Navarro co-founded Centro Familia, a nonprofit organization whose mission was to assist the economic and early childhood educational development of Latino and other immigrant communities.

 She was elected to the Montgomery County Board of Education in 2004.
-She served five years on the Board of Education and held the offices of both President and Vice-President.
-During her time on the school board, Navarro co-founded Centro Familia, a nonprofit organization whose mission is to assist the economic and educational development of Latino and other immigrant communities.
+She served five years on the Board of Education and held the offices of both President and Vice-President for two consecutive years.